Sinnema1/Justin_Manning_02-Challenge_Advanced_CSS/README.md

 # My Portfolio

-Welcome to my portfolio!
-This project showcases my work, skills, and contact information.
-It is built using HTML and CSS, with a focus on responsive design to ensure it looks great on all devices.
+Welcome to my portfolio.
+This project represents examples of my work using HTML and CSS.

 ## Table of Contents